Bandung: Transport

 Bandung has two large railway stations, Bandung and Kiaracondong Stations.
-Other smaller stations are Cimindi, Andir, Ciroyom, Cikudapateuh, and Gedebage Stations (only for freight service).
+Other smaller stations are Cimindi, Andir, Ciroyom, Cikudapateuh, and Gedebage Stations.
 Railway lines connect Bandung to Cianjur, Jakarta, Purwakarta, Bekasi, Karawang, and Cikampek to the west, and Surabaya, Malang, Yogyakarta, and Solo to the east.
+The Whoosh high-speed rail line currently provides train service from nearby Padalarang and Tegalluar to Jakarta's Halim station.
+Due to constraints, stations serving Bandung are neither within Bandung city centre nor the limits of Bandung city.
+Instead, a feeder service will ply between Padalarang HSR station and the main Bandung station, using existing tracks.